gildasmorvan/similar/README_DEVELOPPER.txt

 		(I-b-1) Installation instructions				(sum-mavi)
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-	This readme file includes the installation instructions that were used to install it onto a windows machine:
+	This readme file includes the installation instructions that were used to install it onto a Windows machine:
 	- Download Maven at the "http://maven.apache.org/download.cgi" page
 	- Unpack the downloaded archive in a directory of the file system.
 		This directory will be called $MAVEN_HOME from now on.